ceedee666/opensap_python_intro/exercises/test_files/HOWTO_tests.md

 - Use `template_test.py` and `template_exercise.py` to create your own exercises and tests
 - Adjust tests where commented (after `runcaptured()`)
+- Split tests into 2 files:
+    - Functional tests - Is the code producing the required output?
+    - Structural tests - Are all demanded structures used (`if`, `for`, *function definition*...)?
-- Split tests into multiple files if you want to provide more and fine-grained feedback in CodeOcean (recommended!)
+- Tests can be split into multiple files for larger exercises/tests to provide more and fine-grained feedback in CodeOcean.
+Likely only necessary for complex tasks

 ## Notes